ghiscoding/angular-validation/readme.md

 For more reasons to use it, see the answered question of: [Why Use It?](#whyuseit)

-If you like the Angular-Validation project and you use it, please click on the **Star** and add it as a favorite.
+If you like the Angular-Validation project and you use it, please click on the :star: and add it as a favorite.
 The more star ratings there is, the more chances it could be found by other users inside the popular trend section.
 That is the only support I ask you... thanks and enjoy it ;)

 <a name="plunker"></a>
 ## Live Demo